 All students subject to the requirements of the Texas Success Initiative must take the Texas Higher Education Assessment (THEA), Compass, or the ASSET test.
-Students must present scores to register for classes unless otherwise exempt.
-Students who have missed all reasonable institutional testing opportunities, through no fault of their own, may register for classes, but must take the THEA, ASSET or COMPASS not later than the end of the first semester of enrollment.
-Students who fail to test during the designated semester will not be permitted to re-enroll in any courses other than non-degree credit courses until they have tested.
+Students must present scores to register for classes unless otherwise exempt, or are majoring in programs of less than 43 credit hours.